5 Things To Do The Moment You Feel The 'Baby Blues' Set In

 When feeling depressed about any situation, it always helps to talk to others who are swimming in the same soup.
 Find a new mothers group — either in person or online.
 You can look for Facebook or Yahoo groups of new mothers in your area.

-It can be hard to get moving when you feel depressed, but try to push yourself here.
-In just a few days you will feel the difference.
+It can be hard to get moving when you feel depressed but try to push yourself here.
+In just a few days, you will feel the difference.

 5. If all else fails, see a mental health professional.

-If your depression becomes something you can’t make your way out of and is threatening your ability to function, then it’s time to bring in the professionals.
+If your depression becomes something you can’t make your way out of and is threatening your ability to function, it’s time to bring in the professionals.
 Fortunately, there are very effective treatments for postpartum depression.
 Studies show that talk therapy and anti-depressant medication are equally effective.

 RELATED: Reject The Cape: Why Constant Worrying Doesn’t Make You A Super Mom

 Robyn Stein DeLuca, Ph.D. is a psychologist and postpartum expert.
 She teaches the Two Day Bringing Baby Home Workshop for Couples, which helps couples improve and protect their relationship when the new baby comes home.
-Go to her website, DeLucaInsight.com, to learn more about all of her prenatal and postpartum programs.